Wardrop/Scorched/README.md

         # Do what you want in here.
 Note, the second argument is the optional route priority.
       end

-      # Anonymous controllers allow for convenient route grouping to which filters and request/response defaults can be applied.
+      # Anonymous controllers allow for convenient route grouping to which filters and conditions can be applied
-      controller do
+      controller conditions: {content_type: :json} do
-        provides :json

-        get '/articles/*?' do |page|
+        get '/articles/*' do |page|
-          [
           {title: 'Scorched Rocks', body: '...', created_at: '27/08/2012', created_by: 'Bob'}
-          ]
         end

         after do